Zygomatic Complex Fractures

 In general, displaced fractures involve the inferior orbital rim and orbital floor, the zygomaticofrontal suture, the zygomaticomaxillary buttress, and the zygomatic arch.
 However, occasionally, a direct blow to the arch results in an isolated depressed fracture of the arch only.

-Most cases of zygomatic fractures occur in young patients in their second to third decades of life.
+Most cases of zygomatic complex fractures occur in young patients in their second to third decades of life, with the exception of fractures due to accidental falls, which are mainly seen in older patients.[7, 8]

 Gruss JS, Van Wyck L, Phillips JH, et al. The importance of the zygomatic arch in complex midfacial fracture repair and correction of posttraumatic orbitozygomatic deformities.
 Plast Reconstr Surg.
 1990 Jun.
 85(6):878-90.
 [Medline].